sparkflows/sparkflows-docs/docs/operations/logs/fire-scala-logs.rst

 The logs for Fire engine go into "fire.log".

 As an administrator, the logs can be viewed from UI.
-Once you login using Fire Insights application, you need to go inside ``ADMINISTRATION >> View Server Logs``.
+Once you login using Sparkflows application, you need to go inside ``ADMINISTRATION >> View Server Logs``.

 .. figure:: ../../_assets/operating/operations/fire-logs.PNG